spotify/docker-maven-plugin/README.md

       </server>
     </servers>

+## Testing

+Make sure Docker daemon is running and that you can do `docker ps`.
+Then run `mvn clean test`.

 ## Releasing

 Commits to the master branch will trigger our continuous integration agent to build the jar and